 4. The alleged intended to commit a felony or larceny.

-As you can see, breaking and entering covers a wide array of buildings and structure.
+As you can see, breaking and entering covers a wide array of buildings and structures.
 If the prosecution believes you intended to steal or commit any other felony after breaking into a structure, you may face up to 10 years in prison.
 You could face charges even if you never actually stole anything.

 Entering without breaking is also an offense in Michigan.
 Entering any dwelling, house, store, office, etc., without breaking anything and with the intent to commit a felony or larceny is a felony punishable by up to 5 years in prison.